SAP-samples/ui5-cap-event-app/docs/documentation.md

 });
 ```

 Mock authentication is used in this sample.
-The roles and users are defined in the file [`.csrc.json`](../packages/server/.cdsrc.json).
+The roles and users are defined in the file [`.cdsrc.json`](../packages/server/.cdsrc.json).
+In CDS 9, mock users are configured under `requires.auth` with the user's email as the key (this is what `$user.id` resolves to at runtime).
 Never use mock authentication (plaintext passwords!) in production scenarios!
 Only use [token-based authentication](https://cap.cloud.sap/docs/node.js/authentication#jwt) in production!

 There are plenty of annotations describing the data in [`eventregistration-service-annotations.cds`](../packages/server/srv/eventregistration-service-annotations.cds).
 The most important ones: